0scarHerrada/Simon/README.md

 # Simon
- a visual replica of the 1978 Simon
+ an attempt at a visual replica of the 1978 Simon and the first Pocket Simon